zench2302/genai-portfolio/README.md

-# 🧠 Jia Jia – GenAI Project Portfolio
+# 🧠 Jia Jia – GenAI/ML Project Portfolio

 Welcome!
 This is a collection of my recent projects in Generative AI, built during my MSc Data Science at LSE and reflecting my transition into AI product development.
 My focus has been on LLM-based recommendation systems, retrieval-augmented generation (RAG), and prompt engineering with open-source tools.